PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 npm run scss-lint
 ```

-If you want to use the stylelint's autofix functionality, you can use the following command :
+If you want to use the autofix functionality, run this command:

 ```bash
 npm run scss-fix